fern-demo/frontenddemo/README.md

-# Disney Character Deck

-A simple and magical Disney character card deck webapp that demonstrates the power and simplicity of Fern-generated TypeScript SDKs.
-Click the deck to shuffle and draw random Disney characters with rich information including films, TV shows, video games, and more!

 ## 🎯 Purpose

 This project serves as a **demo showcase** for how easy it is to integrate and use a Fern-generated TypeScript SDK in a modern React application.
 It highlights the developer experience benefits of Fern's SDK generation: